coalition-of-invisible-colleges/cic.github.io/documentation/index.md

 New directories are created on the GitHub web interface by creating individual documents in those directories.
 The new folder will be created automatically when you commit a new file in a newly-named folder.

 1. Navigate to the parent directory where you would like to create a new folder.
-2. Click the "Create New File" button.
+2. Click the "Create new file" button.
 3. In the "Name your file..." box, type a *folder* name, then press the forward slash (/) key to make a subdirectory.
 4. Type a filename for a new file you would like to create in this directory.
 5. Add content to the file and commit the new file.